arman-ali-dev/learnSpringBoot/Notes/notes.md

 ## @Entity:
 @Entity is a JPA annotation that marks a Java class as a database table.
 It allows Hibernate to automatically map class fields to table columns.

+## JUnit:
+JUnit is a testing framework for Java that helps check if your code is working correctly.
+It runs tests automatically and tells you if something is wrong.
+In Spring Boot, JUnit is used to test different parts of the application like services and APIs